NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

 * [CommunicationPartyService](https://ws-web.test.nhn.no/v1/AR) (Used to get updated data for individual communication parties.)

 ### Initial population
 The initial population job shows how you can do a first sync of communication parties.
-This only has to be done once (by supplying the command line flag `--initpop`), and can then be left out.
+This only has to be done once (by supplying the command line flag `"initpop"`), and can then be left out.
 For convenience, two run profiles are included - one that runs the initial population and one that does not.

 ## Getting started